 Borough Market is the best food market in London.
-There, I said it.
+There, we said it.
 Considered the best fresh produce market in all of London.
-It’s an absolute must visit for any foodies passing through London Bridge.
+It’s an absolute must-visit for any foodies passing through London Bridge.

 The market’s credentials are impressive – the Borough Market is thought to have existed since at least the 12th century, and possibly well before that.
 The current buildings date from 1851, as the market had to move to bigger premises.

 Today, the market offers a plethora of stalls selling all kinds of fresh produce and speciality items.
 Opting for a tour is a great way of discovering the hidden gems here.

 You can buy fresh fruit, veg, meat and seafood, fine wine, artisanal cheese – and that’s all before you head out back to the Green Market, which boasts many of London’s best street food stalls.

 We can never resist the raclette from Kappacasein, but there are few cuisines and dishes that you can’t snuffle out in the market – enjoy.

 Alternatively, there are a tonne of brilliant Borough Market restaurants for you to try too!

 Ruins of Winchester Palace